BlitzkriegSoftware/PcfConfigSvr/README.md

 ### .NET Core ###

+To query the config server in .NET Core we use:
+* System.Net.Http, HttpClient
+* Newtonsoft.Json, JObject

+So we use the HttpClient to do the requests, grab the text and parse them as JObjects.

+When running this Web API 2 demo, browse to your URL plus `/swagger` to be able to play with the API.

 ### NodeJS ###

-To query the config server in NodeJS we use the library: <a href="https://github.com/request/request" target="_blank">https://github.com/request/request</a>
+To query the config server in NodeJS we use the NPM libraries:
+* request
+* request-promises

+The promises add-on makes request a lot more friendly.

+We parse the config on start up, and then propagate it a Global (yes, ugly) for simplicity.

+This example is a small web app that shows the results in a table on the home page.

 ## About me ##